 - Chinese consumers bought 3.877 trillion yuan (589.61 billion US dollars) of products online in 2015.

 - There was an increase of 33.3% from last year according to the National Statistics Office in China.
 In the US, online sales totaled $ 341.7 billion in 2015.
 Online sales in China surpassed online sales in the United States.
 China is by far the largest e-commerce market in the world.

 - Brands and overseas traders contributed to the growth in China.
 Indeed, there is a strong demand in the Chinese middle class for foreign products such as Apple iPhone, Wal-Mart stores, imported food, brand ready-to-wear foreign.

 Among one of the e-commerce market growth factors is the possibility for Chinese consumers living in villages far from the city to have access to all the same products abroad.
 These Chinese consumers are now very often connected to the Internet from their mobile.

-China does not collect the sales tax from cross-border e-commerce market and the customs tax rights on objects in certain categories has been reduced by more than half for items purchased on websites outside China.
+China does not collect the sales tax from the cross-border e-commerce market and the customs tax rights on objects in certain categories have been reduced by more than half for items purchased on websites outside China.

 This is why it has become very attractive for foreign brands to expand into the eCommerce market in China.
 Many luxury brands are already taken the lead.
 Either foreign businesses have their own website or they can go through major Chinese platforms such as e-commerce Alibaba and Tmall.